DougAF/Leaflet_HW/README.md

-# Unit 17 | Assignment - Visualizing Data with Leaflet
+Assignment - Visualizing Data with Leaflet

+This visualization will fetch earthquake data from the last 7 days and plot epicenters on a global map.

+Check it out!

 Site published Here https://dougaf.github.io/Leaflet_earthquakeMap/